Virgin Australia axes Christchurch-Sydney services, cuts back on others

 Virgin Australia had put more capacity and better service on to the Tasman following an alliance bust-up with Air New Zealand last October but has since found the going tough.
 Across the group during the past six years, Virgin Australia has piled up more than $1.2 billion in losses.

+Christchurch Airport says it remains the second most connected New Zealand city (after Auckland) to Australia, with more than 185 flights a week, and passengers to Sydney were well-served by three airlines.

+Along with the daily Emirates A380 and Qantas services, Air NZ has increased its services to Sydney by seven percent.
+Virgin still flies between Christchurch and Melbourne and Brisbane.

-The airline would also reduce capacity by 2 per cent in the Australian domestic market where it is in a tough fight with Qantas.
+Virgin Australia said today the airline would also reduce capacity by 2 per cent in the Australian domestic market where it is in a tough fight with Qantas.

 It will also cut five aircraft from its fleet.